15-16-12 formula in Maharashtra: No rotation of CM say sources

 The deal says that Udhav Thackeray would be the chief minister for five years, while there would be a deputy from the Congress and NCP.
 The likely names for the deputies are Ajit Pawar of the NCP and Balasaheb Thorat of the Congress.

-Further the parties have also come to a conclusion on the sharing of the ministerial berths.
+Further, the parties have also come to a conclusion on the sharing of the ministerial berths.
 The Shiv Sena would have 16 ministers while the NCP and Congress would have 15 and 12 respectively.
 The Maharashtra assembly allows a total of 42 ministers among the council of ministers.

-Meanwhile the Shiv Sena has called for a meeting of its MLAs on Friday.
+Meanwhile, the Shiv Sena has called for a meeting of its MLAs on Friday.
 The decision taken at the meeting with the Congress and NCP would be conveyed, following which the MLAs are likely to be packed off to Rajasthan.
 There is however no decision as yet on whether the MLAs would be sent to Jaipur or Udaipur.
 The MLAs who have been asked to report with their Aadhaar cards and change of clothes would remain in Rajasthan until the three parties stake a claim to form the government and the Chief Minister is sworn in.